Stock market today: Wall Street claws back some of its losses from a weak week

 NEW YORK (AP) — U.S. stocks are rising Monday and clawing back some of the losses from their worst week in nearly a year and a half.

-The S&P 500 was 0.6% higher in midday trading and on track to break a four-day losing streak.
-The Dow Jones Industrial Average was up 373 points, or 0.9%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher.
+The S&P 500 was 0.9% higher in afternoon trading and on track to break a four-day losing streak.
+The Dow Jones Industrial Average was up 453 points, or 1.1%, as of 2:17 p.m.
+Eastern time, and the Nasdaq composite was 0.7% higher.

 After likewise climbing a bit in the morning, Treasury yields later pared their gains in the bond market.
 That followed sharp swings last week, when a highly anticipated update on the U.S. job market came in weak enough to worsen worries about the slowing U.S. economy.